Part 2 of 2: Testing & Troubleshooting Workspace ONE UEM Automated Domain Join

 At the end of Test 2, the computer has been renamed, the domain has been joined, the user has logged in and UEM has assigned the device to the end user.
 We need to add Workspace ONE Tunnel into the mix but before we do there is one more test that is recommended.

-Oh one more thing before you leave: don’t forget your primary work laptop because you’ll need a second device to troubleshoot with.
+- Don’t forget your primary work laptop because you’ll need a second device to troubleshoot with.

-- In Part 1 of this blog, the Per App VPN configuration is set up to establish a VPN connection back to your network whenever you attempt to map a network drive.
+- In Part 1 of this blog series, the Per App VPN configuration is set up to establish a VPN connection back to your network whenever you attempt to map a network drive.
 Map a network drive using a DNS name of a file share on your network.
 If this works, you’ve validated that the Tunnel app is able to establish the tunnel.
 If it does not, it’s time to start digging into log files.